-Section 9.2.4 Suspension.
-A suspension is an official separation of a student from the University for a specific period of time and/or until certain conditions are met.
+Section 10.2.4 Suspension.
+A suspension is an official separation of a student from the University for a designated period of time and/or until certain conditions are met.
 A suspension may be imposed for serious misconduct and/or for a violation of deferred suspension.
 Suspension may include conditions that must be satisfied prior to a student being allowed to re-enroll and/or conditions that will be in place if the student is allowed to re-enroll.
 The effective date of a suspension may be imposed retroactively to the date that the misconduct occurred.
 While suspended, the student loses all University rights and privileges (e.g., enrollment privileges), shall not represent the University in any official manner, and shall not be present on University-controlled property without the prior approval of the Vice Chancellor for Student Life.
 The student may be required to meet with an assigned Student Life staff member periodically while suspended to ensure the student is making satisfactory progress regarding the developmental sanctions issued.
 The Vice Chancellor for Student Life will determine whether the student is eligible for consideration for re-enrollment by the University's admissions office(s).
+Prior to re-enrollment, the student must satisfy the terms and conditions of all sanction(s) that are required to be completed prior to re-enrollment.
 Students who are permitted to return to the University following a period of suspension will automatically be placed on disciplinary probation by SCCS for a designated period of time, which is designed to facilitate a smooth transition back to the University community.
-A student on post suspension disciplinary probation must abide by the Standards of Conduct and all terms and conditions placed on the student's re-enrollment.
+A student on post-suspension disciplinary probation must abide by the Standards of Conduct and all terms and conditions placed on the student's re-enrollment.

-Section 9.2.5 Expulsion.
+Section 10.2.5 Expulsion.
 Expulsion is a sanction that permanently bars a person from reenrolling as a student at the University.
 This sanction generally is imposed when the student's misconduct is deemed so serious as to warrant total and permanent disassociation from the University community without the possibility of re-enrollment; and/or when, by the student's repeated misconduct, a student has exhibited a blatant disregard for the health, safety, or welfare of other members of the University community or the University's right to establish rules of conduct.
 A person who has been expelled shall not be present on University-controlled property without the prior approval of the Vice Chancellor for Student Life.

-Section 9.2.6 Withholding of Degree.
-The University may withhold a degree as a disciplinary sanction for a specified period of time or until the student's completion of all other sanctions imposed, whichever occurs later.
+Section 10.2.6 Withholding of Degree.
+The University may withhold a degree as a disciplinary sanction for a designated period of time or until the student's completion of all other sanctions imposed, whichever occurs later.

-Section 9.2.7 Revocation of Degree.
+Section 10.2.7 Revocation of Degree.
 The sanction of the revocation of a degree may be imposed if a student has obtained a degree at least in part through cheating, plagiarism, other academic dishonesty, or through research misconduct.
 Revocation of a degree shall be approved by the Chancellor before the revocation is effective.
 If approved by the Chancellor, this sanction will be noted on the student's academic transcript on a permanent basis.

-Section 9.2.8 Disciplinary Probation for Student Organizations.
+Section 10.2.8 Disciplinary Probation for Student Organizations.
 A student organization given the sanction of disciplinary probation is permitted to retain University student organization registration on a probationary status.
 As a condition of the disciplinary probation, the student organization also may be given developmental sanctions.